2009 Boko Haram uprising: Maiduguri

-Potiskum, Yobe State
+Potiskum

-A gun battle lasting several hours took place in Potiskum.
+A gun battle lasting several hours took place in Potiskum on 30 July.
 Boko Haram militants set a police station on fire using fuel-laden motorcycles.
-The police station burned to the ground, and as a result, a police officer and a fire safety officer were both killed.
+The police station burned to the ground, and a police officer and a fire safety officer were both killed.
 Police engaged the fighters and wounded several.
 Police arrested 23 fighters after the battle.
-According to Nigerian sources, 43 Boko Haram fighters were killed in a shootout near the city on 30 July.
+According to Nigerian sources, 43 Boko Haram fighters were killed in the shootout.

-Wudil, Kano State
+Wudil

 Three people were killed in an attack in Wudil, and police forces made more than 33 arrests.
 Wudil's senior police officer was injured.